Jeff Lynne: 1970–1986: The Move and ELO

-In 1984, Lynne and Tandy contributed two original songs "Video!" and "Let It Run" to the film Electric Dreams (they also provided a third song, "Sooner Or Later", which was released as the b-side of "Video!").
-Lynne also wrote the song "The Story of Me," which was recorded by the Everly Brothers on their comeback album EB84.
-Even before the official end of ELO, Lynne began his move toward focusing almost exclusively on studio production work.
-Lynne produced and wrote the 1983 top-40 hit "Slipping Away" for Dave Edmunds and played on sessions (with Tandy) for Edmunds's album, Information.
-Lynne also produced six tracks on Edmunds's follow-up album in 1984, Riff Raff.
+In 1984, Lynne (working a solo artist for the first time since 1977) contributed two original songs "Video!" and "Let It Run" to the film Electric Dreams.
+A third solo song, "Sooner Or Later", was released as the b-side of "Video!".
+Richard Tandy was a session musician on these tracks; Lynne collaborated with Tandy again in 1986 with Lynne producing the charity single "Action!" for Tandy Morgan Band.

 In contrast to the dense, boomy, baroque sound of ELO, Lynne's post-ELO studio work has tended toward more minimal, acoustic instrumentation and a sparse, "organic" quality that generally favours light room ambience and colouration over artificial reverb, especially on vocals.
 Lynne's recordings also often feature the jangling compressed acoustic guitar sound pioneered by Roger McGuinn and a heavily gated snare drum sound.